 #3 – Box Blade

-A hard-working box blade with scarifiers is one of the most versatile implements you’ll ever have.
+A hard-working box blade with scarifiers (US CA) is one of the most versatile implements you’ll ever have.
 Grading and leveling gravel drives.
 Building paths.
 Leveling land for a new building.
 Spreading dirt from where you don’t want it to where you do want it.
 Terracing land.
 Providing some rear ballast when using your loader attachments.
 Generally speaking, it’s one of those must have tools you’ll probably use a lot.

 #4 – Rear Blade